Malwprotector/panicpoint/README.md

 ## How It Works

-**PanicPoint** is written in Rust and focuses on quickly generating `.pptx` (PowerPoint) files from user input directly in the terminal.
-Here's a breakdown of how the tool works and how Rust features are leveraged:
+Here's a breakdown of how PanicPoint works and how Rust features are leveraged:

 ### 1. 🧠 Input Handling